equalitie/ouinet/README.md

 All the steps above only need to be done once.

+Before you start the Ouinet client, you must run some local GNUnet services.
+Open a different shell in the same temporary directory and run:

+    env BUILD=ouinet-build REPOS=ouinet-repos ouinet/scripts/start-gnunet-services.sh

+These services can be stopped just by hitting Enter.

-To start the Ouinet client, run:
+To start the Ouinet client, at the previous shell run:

     ouinet-build/client --repo ouinet-repos/client